raamdev/wp-redirects/wp-redirects/readme.txt

 #### Who can manage Redirects in the Dashboard?

-By default, only WordPress® Administrators can manage Redirects.
+By default, only WordPress® Administrators can manage (i.e. create/edit) Redirects.
 If you would like to give others the Capabilities required, please use a plugin like [Enhanced Capability Manager](http://wordpress.org/extend/plugins/capability-manager-enhanced/).

 Add the following Capabilities to the additional Roles that should be allowed to manage Redirects.